Culture. Race. Diversity. Inclusion. Equity. Access.

 |

-- Over the last two years, 44 SCSD teachers, counselors, principals and administrators have attended a six-part training to further develop CRE competency within our district.
+- Over the last few years, SCSD teachers, counselors, principals and administrators have attended a six-part training to further develop CRE competency within our district.
 The training is offered through NYU and Monroe 2 BOCES, and:

 |